-We have included three independent case studies from our RfTs that show how teachers have implemented effective strategies for learning through group-work, based on our model of what effective teachers believe and what they do about teaching and learning.
+We have included three independent case studies taken from our RfTs that show how teachers have implemented effective strategies for learning, based on our model of what effective teachers believe and what they do to improve teaching and learning.
 They are all based in everyday classroom activity - so they can help you to see how you might adapt some of the evidence for your own context.
-The case studies presented here illustrate how you can support children in reasoning together and model appropriate language for effective dialogue.
-The third one shows how teachers who were unused to a more facilitative approach that encouraged classroom dialogue undertook professional development to change their practice.
+The case studies presented here illustrate how you can boost children's confidence, their willingness to persist with tasks and help them become independent learners.